The median asking rent across 17 Las Vegas zip codes is $1,705/month, down 4.6% from a year ago.

 | 4 Bedroom | $2,560/mo |

-Fair Market Rents are published annually by HUD for the Las Vegas metropolitan area.
-Local housing authorities use these to set Section 8 voucher payment standards, typically between 90% and 110% of the FMR.
+HUD publishes Fair Market Rents once a year for the Las Vegas metro area.
+Local housing authorities use them to set Section 8 voucher payment standards, usually 90% to 110% of the FMR.

-The HUD Fair Market Rent for a 2-bedroom in the Las Vegas metro area is $1,580/month.
-Current median asking rents are near or below the FMR for this area.
+HUD's Fair Market Rent for a 2-bedroom in the Las Vegas metro is $1,580/month.
+Asking rents track close to the federal benchmark, within 8%.

-Vegas has one of the highest percentages of renter households in the country, which makes it a fundamentally good market for landlords.
-No state income tax draws people from California, and that pipeline has been consistent.
-The economy has diversified beyond the Strip — healthcare, logistics, and professional services have grown — but hospitality is still the backbone.
+Vegas has one of the highest renter household percentages in the country, which makes it a fundamentally good market for landlords.
+No state income tax pulls people from California, and that pipeline has stayed consistent.
+The economy has diversified into healthcare, logistics, and professional services, but hospitality is still the backbone.
 Summerlin and Henderson are premium.
-North Las Vegas and the east side are more affordable.
-Like Phoenix, summer heat is intense, and tenants will pay more for newer places with good AC systems.
-Worth knowing that a property near the Strip and one 20 minutes away serve completely different renter populations.
+North Las Vegas and the east side are cheaper.
+Like Phoenix, summer heat is intense, and tenants pay a premium for newer units with good AC.
+A property near the Strip and one 20 minutes away serve completely different renter populations.